Some More Crochet Easter Eggs

 I made one with t-shirt yarn too!

-This is a free pattern that has been designed by me (Zeens and Roger).
+This is a free crochet pattern that has been designed by me (Zeens and Roger).
 Please don’t sell the pattern or finished product.
 They’re all mine!
 Tis personal use only.
 Thanks very much.
 X

 Subscribe to Blog via Email